 - Market deployment: Assisting in developing QA protocols, training programs, and user guides

 The shared services engagement has evolved to a place of strong mutual trust, with Ventera initiating tasks and recommendations alongside client leaders.
 This Fortune 100 financial services provider and Ventera are united by a shared commitment to improve engagement with plan sponsors, participants, and internal sales channels.

 Highlights from three specific projects exemplify the range of workstreams and illustrate the underlying principle of using technology to replace and reduce manual tasks.
 An intuitive user interface is just one piece of the puzzle, albeit an obvious one.
 Streamlined processes that eliminate redundancies and strip out costs reinforce the value of Ventera’s deep experience.
 Each of these projects launched successfully to enthusiastic and engaged audiences.

 This discovery-heavy initiative evolved into a national rollout of a comprehensive new proposal platform for more than 15,000 financial advisors.
 The project’s scope was wide-ranging and nuanced, taking into account diverse pre-sales, sales, and approval processes to build a real-time proposal development engine.
-From pipeline development to electronic signature processing, the FAS platform modeled the benefits of Ventera’s user-centered design approach.
+From pipeline development to electronic signature processing, the Portal Development Platform modeled the benefits of Ventera’s user-centered design approach.